hirokitokura/tokura_dgeev_batched/README.md

 __Arguments__

-[out] `flags` On putput, set to the pointer flags that wa allocated.
+[out] `flags` On putput, set to the pointer flags that we allocated.

 [in] `batchCount` The number of matrices.